Trail Manager: City of Grass Valley | Contact Public Works (530) 274-4350

 Length: 2 miles of primary trails

 Facilities: Wide variety of urban park facilities including baseball diamonds, disc golf course, skate park, dog run area, covered group picnic area, BBQ areas, restrooms, arboretum, community building, children’s playgrounds, outdoor basketball court, bocce court, horseshoe pits, volleyball area, pond and viewing platform.

 Rules: No tobacco products except in designated areas; no littering; closed at dark; dogs on leash in permitted areas.
 Other rules posted on park signs.
 Detailed animal and dog regulations at GV Municipal Code section 12.32.050 N.

-Note that there is not a bridge crossing the canal along the north boundary of the park where you might expect to find one.
+Trail Facts: Although many paths are shown on the map, the 18 hole disc golf course in the western portion of the park has its own fairways and connecting paths, many of which intermingle with trails bordering the course.
+Please be aware of disc golfers when hiking on the trail, do not cross directly in front of a hole.
+Best use of Condon Park trails is hiking along the outside loop of the park, look for trail signs.
+Not shown on the map are paths that run alongside the Allison Ranch Canal on either bank; the four bridges that cross the canal are shown.
+Note that there is not a bridge crossing the canal along the north boundary of the park.
 If you are at the far northwest corner of the park at the Cedar Avenue entrance you can cross the canal on a bridge by going about 50 feet due east of that entrance, then angling south-southeast and downhill about 80 yards through the disc golf area to the bridge (B1.)